davidjosearaujo/re-android-reversing/docs/Report.md

 ## Unpack

-Unziping the file with `7za PDF_Reader_File_Manager.zip` results in the files and directory shown bellow.
+Unziping the file with `7za PDF_Reader_File_Manager.zip` results in the files and directory shown below.

 ![From the zip archive](./imgs/Screenshot%20from%202024-03-08%2017-30-10.png)

-With a little investigation we can discover that XAPK files are just a bundle of an APKs with other files.
+With a little investigation, we can discover that XAPK files are just a bundle of APKs with other files.
 To retrieve these we can again use `7za` and run it with the XAPK file.
 E now have multiple APKs, a PNG and a JSON file.

 ![Extracted files](./imgs/Screenshot%20from%202024-03-05%2000-41-49.png)

 When trying to run `apktool d 1.apk` or `jadx -d out 1.apk`, we are confronted with some error.
-This does not happen with any other APK, so inspecting the file signatures, e can find out that **1.apk is not actually an APK** file.
+This does not happen with any other APK, so inspecting the file signatures, we can find that **1.apk is not a clean APK** file.

 ![APK files signatures](./imgs/Screenshot%20from%202024-03-08%2017-40-55.png)

-Indeed, if we try to unzip the file, we are able to retrieve multiple files.
+Indeed, if we try to unzip the file, we can retrieve multiple files.

 ![Inside the 1.apk](./imgs/Screenshot%20from%202024-03-08%2017-45-52.png)

 ## Decompiling

-We now have a large set of files from the application, however, many of then are not relevant for what we are trying to achieve and can blur our view over the whole of the application.
+We now have a large set of files from the application, however, many of them are not relevant to what we are trying to achieve and can blur our view over the whole of the application.

-From all of the APKs found, e first focus on the _com.tragisoap.fileandpdfmanager.apk_ has it probably is the main application, and if anything malicious is to happen, it should first come from here.
+From all of the APKs found, the first focus on the _com.tragisoap.fileandpdfmanager.apk_ has it probably is the main application, and if anything malicious is to happen, it should first come from here.

-Using `apktool`, we can expose the the inner contents of the bundle.
+Using `apktool`, we can expose the inner contents of the bundle.
 To do this we can use the following command:

 ```bash
 apktool d -r -s com.tragisoap.fileandpdfmanager.apk